 To avoid cracking the icing, tiers should be stacked while the icing is freshly done.
 Alternatively, wait for at least two days after icing the tiers before stacking.

 Creating a stable foundation out of dowels for the cake is not difficult.
 You can use either wood or plastic dowels depending on what is available or your preference.

 A general rule for deciding the number of dowels needed is that you need more dowels for bigger, taller cakes.

 Plastic dowels tend to be wider than wood ones so you can use less plastic ones in your construction.
-For example, a 16 inch or 18-inch cake will require at least eight dowels and a ten-inch cake will need at least six dowels.
-You can gently press a cake board the same size as the upper tier on the top of the lower tier to mark where to place the dowels.
+For example, a 16-inch or 18-inch cake will require at least eight dowels and a 10-inch cake will need at least six dowels.

 - Insert dowels into all the tiers except the top one.

 - Place a cake board the same size as the tier above the bottom one centered on top of the bottom tier and press it gently to imprint the outline on the icing or fondant.
-Use this guideline to insert the appropriate number of dowels into the cake within the line.
+Remove the cake board and use this guideline to insert the appropriate number of dowels into the tier within the circle.

-- Insert one of the dowels into cake taking care to go straight and right down to the cake board.
+- Insert one of the dowels into the tier taking care to go straight and right down to the cake board.
 Use a knife to mark the exact height at the top of the cake and then pull dowel back out.

 - Cut the dowel the correct length and then cut the remaining dowels for that tier using the first as a measurement.

-- Insert the rods into cake tier, spacing them evenly about one inch in from the cake board outline.
+- Insert the dowels into the cake tier, spacing them evenly about 1 inch in from the cake board outline.
 Push the dowels straight down until each one touches the bottom cake board.

 - Repeat this process for each stacked tier on the cake design except the top one.